Kakumanu-Harshitha/Question_Answering/README.md

 Question Answering (QA) is a natural language processing (NLP) task that enables models to understand a given context and extract accurate answers to user queries.
 It is widely used in applications such as virtual assistants, chatbots, search engines, and customer support automation.

 # Steps to build QA:

-1. A pre-trained deep learning model (like deepset/roberta-base-squad2) is fine-tuned on large-scale question-answering datasets such as SQuAD.
+1.A pre-trained deep learning model (like deepset/roberta-base-squad2) is fine-tuned on large-scale question-answering datasets such as SQuAD.

 2.The model takes the context and question as input and predicts the start and end positions of the answer within the context.